 Risa Lavizzo-Mourey has served as a member of the Board since the closing of the Business Combination and served as a member of Legacy BTX's board of directors since April 2021.
 Dr. Lavizzo-Mourey was a professor at the University of Pennsylvania from 1986 until 2021 and served as the Robert Wood Johnson Foundation Professor of Health Equity and Health Policy from 2018 to 2021.
 Dr. Lavizzo-Mourey was the Chief Executive Officer of the Robert Wood Johnson Foundation from 2003 to 2017, where she spearheaded initiatives to reverse the childhood obesity epidemic, create an affordable and inclusive healthcare system, and address social factors associated with adverse health impacts.
 Dr. Lavizzo-Mourey also has extensive government experience in a wide range of roles from 1985 to 1998, including as a Co-Chair of the White House Health Care Reform Task Force and as an Advisory Committee Member on the President's Advisory Commission on Consumer Protection and Quality in the Health Care Industry.
-Dr. Lavizzo-Mourey has served as an independent director for Intel (NYSE: INTC) since 2018, where she is a member of the nominating and governance committee, as an independent director for Merck (NYSE: MRK) since 2020, where she is a member of the compensation and benefits and governance committees, and as an independent director for General Electric (NYSE: GE) since 2017, where she sits on the governance and public affairs committee.
+Dr. Lavizzo-Mourey has served as an independent director for Intel (NYSE: INTC) since 2018, where she is a member of the nominating and governance committee, as an independent director for General Electric (NYSE: GE) since 2017, where she sits on the governance and public affairs committee.
 Dr. Lavizzo-Mourey got her B.S. at the State University of New York, Stony Brook, her M.D. at Harvard University, and her MBA at the University of Pennsylvania.
 We believe Dr. Lavizzo-Mourey is well equipped to be a director of the Company due to her wealth of knowledge and experience, including in functional and thought leadership, across the healthcare spectrum, and her work as a primary care physician and shaping health policy on a national level.